.17 HMR: Availability

 A growing number of companies offer .17 HMR ammunition.
 CCI Ammunition loads all of the .17 HMR ammunition for the CCI, Federal Cartridge, Hornady, and Remington brands.
 However, the ammunition is loaded with different bullets to different specifications.
 Ammunition is also available from Winchester, PMC and Sellier & Bellot.

-Examples of bolt-action or lever-action rifles that are chambered for (or have variants chambered for) .17 HMR include Armscor M1700, Browning T-Bolt, CZ 452, Henry Golden Boy, Ruger Model 96, Sako Quad, Tikka T1X, Savage 93, Steyr Zephyr II, Marlin 917 and Weihrauch 60J.
+Examples of bolt-action or lever-action rifles that are chambered for (or have variants chambered for) .17 HMR include Armscor M1700, Browning T-Bolt, CZ 452, Henry Golden Boy, Ruger Model 96, Sako Quad, Tikka T1X, Savage 93, Savage Revel, Steyr Zephyr II, Marlin 917 and Weihrauch 60J.

 Citing safety concerns about the round's use in semi-automatic firearms, Remington issued a product safety warning and recall notice.

 .17 Hornady Mach 2

 Following the success of the .17 HMR, the .17 Hornady Mach 2 was introduced in early 2004.
-The .17 HM2 is based on the .22 LR (slightly shorter in case length) case necked down to .17 caliber using the same bullet as the HMR but at a velocity of approximately 2100 ft/s in the 17 gr polymer tip loading.
+The .17 HM2 is based on the .22 LR (slightly shorter in case length) case necked down to .17 caliber and using the same bullet diameter as the .17 HMR, but at a lower velocity of approximately 2100 ft/s in the 17 gr polymer tip loading.